 Jekyll features include a simple, blog-aware, static site generator.
 It takes text written in your favorite markup language and uses layouts to create a static website.

 It is perfect for personal, project, or organization sites, licensed under MIT License, and it can run on Linux, Windows, and macOS.

 Plone is an open-source, enterprise-grade, all-in-one content management system.
 It is a straightforward lightweight free open-source portable photo editor for Microsoft Windows.
 It has a simple interface similar to Adobe Photoshop.

 Plone focused on high-end content management with unparalleled usability, security, customizability, accessibility, easy to set up, extremely flexible, and multilingual support.

 Pagekit is a fairly new open-source CMS.
-With it, you can create beautiful websites cause it has a simple user interface, built-in marketplace.
+With it, you can create beautiful websites because it has a simple user interface, built-in marketplace.

 Pagekit features include: build sites easily, has effective tools, you can collaborate with your team, Pagekit’s blog provides you with the tools to start creating content, with it, you can organize your mess and more.

 Pagekit is a modular and lightweight CMS built with Symfony components and Vue.js.
 It is licensed under MIT License.

 Typo3 is an open-source, professional, flexible Content Management System for enterpries.
 With it, you can build websites, intranets, and online applications, make from small sites to multinational corporations.